What Property to Put in a Living Trust

 You're creating a revocable living trust primarily to avoid probate fees.
 And generally, the more an item is worth, the more it will cost to probate it.
 So you’ll probably want to hold your most valuable property items in the trust.
 Think about including:

-- houses and other real estate
+- houses and other real estate (even if they're mortgaged)

 - stock, bond, and other security accounts held by brokerages (but think about naming a TOD beneficiary instead)